andreamgrs/holbertonschool-shell/basics/README.md

 Script 10-back to go to the prev dir
 Script 11-lists lists all files
 Script 12-file_type to see the type of the files Script 13-symbolic_link create a symbolic link
+Script 14-copy_html copies all the HTML files from the current working directory to the parent of the working directory